2250 Isherwood Way

 - Interpretive Panels

-The Alameda County Water District (ACWD) will soon begin work along the Alameda Creek Flood Control Channel that will have temporary impacts on recreation along the Alameda Creek Trail and at Quarry Lakes Regional Recreation Area.
+The Alameda County Water District (ACWD) has begun work along the Alameda Creek Flood Control Channel that will have temporary impacts on recreation along the Alameda Creek Trail and at Quarry Lakes Regional Recreation Area.
 See the ACWD website for project information and upcoming meetings in Fremont.

 The trail on the south bank provides access to Coyote Hills Regional Park.
-An additional 3.5 mile loop trail making the run west from Niles Canyon along the trail, through Coyote Hills and back again, qualifies in distance for marathon runs.
-For those who want to clock shorter distances along the trail, markers have been installed at quarter mile intervals.
-(Mileages below.)
+An additional 3.5-mile-loop trail off the Alameda Creek Trail, into and out of Coyote Hills, and back onto the Alameda Creek Trail, qualifies in distance for marathon runs.
+For those who want to clock shorter distances along the trail, markers have been installed at quarter-mile intervals.
+(See mileages below.)

-The trail is accessible from several thoroughfares in the Fremont, Union City and Newark areas.
+The trail is accessible from several thoroughfares in Fremont, Union City, and Newark.
 MOTOR VEHICLES ARE NOT ALLOWED ON THE TRAIL.

 Alameda Creek is Alameda County's largest, and is home to a host of birds and other wildlife.
 Long ago its rushing waters provided a valuable resource for the Ohlone Indians who first settled in camps and villages along its banks.
-For information about Ohlone shellmound tours and Native American studies at Coyote Hills Regional Park, phone (888-327-2757), option 3, extension 4519.
+For information about Ohlone shellmound tours and Native American studies at Coyote Hills Regional Park, phone the Visitor Center at (510) 544-3220.

 After secularization, the mission acreage fell into private ownership.
 Corruption grew, and in 1846 the lands of Mission San Jose were sold by the governor for $12,000 to Juan Alvarado.
 This sale was declared fraudulent in 1858 in United States courts and the lands became part of public domain.